slavielle/shore/README.md

   - To be able to reinstall an existing project from scratch and be ready to crack on with, in 10 min tops.
   - No more runtime or build tools versions or compatibility problem: runtime and building tools in the container make your life easier because every developer works with exactly the same environment.

-* For a lead developper :
+* For a lead developer:
-  - To be able to setup devemopment environment using a build-in profiles and bundles as quickly as effectively.
+  - To be able to setup development environment using a build-in profiles and bundles quickly and effectively..

 ## Disclaimer
-* I'm not an experimented developer on bash scriptintg development.
+* I'm not an experimented developer on bash script development.
 My code could certainly be improved.
-* So far I tested it on a very few bunch of systems (as host and container) so; bear with me if some glitches pop up on those untested systems.
-See "tested systems" section.
+* So far I tested it on a very few bunch of systems (as host and container) so; bear with me if some glitches pop up on untested systems.
 * Docker version I used is: Docker version 1.12.0, build 8eab29e.
 Let's consider it as a minimal version: If you experiencing a problem with higher Docker versions or if it works fine with lower Docker versions please let me know.
-Anyway, you’re very welcome collaborate the project by forking and send pull request, reporting issues, etc.
+* Whatsoever, you’re very welcome collaborate the project by forking and send pull-requests, reporting issues, etc

 ## Tested systems
-### as Hosts:
-* Ubuntu Xenial Xerus
+* As Host: Ubuntu Xenial Xerus

-### as Containers:
-* Debian Jessie
+* As Containers: Debian Jessie

 ## Requirements
 * One to the tested host Linux systems.
-(I didn't test it using boot2Docker on Mac OSX platform to check if shore host scripts could run on it.
+(I didn't test it using boot2Docker on Mac OSX platform to check if Shore host scripts could run on it.
 On Windows, you should run it using a VM with one to the tested host Linux systems installed even if it's a poor solution),
 * Docker 1.12.0 or higher installed (https://get.docker.com/)

 ## Installing Shore on your computer